RaulCraciun93/Hangman/README.md

 I would like to express my gratitude to:
 - My mentor, [Rory Patrick Sheridan](https://github.com/Ri-Dearg) for his valuable guidance, insights, and encouragement throughout this project.
 - [Code Institute](https://codeinstitute.net/) for providing a learning environment and resources necessary for this project.
-- The [Code Institute Tutor Support Team](https://learn.codeinstitute.net/ci_support/disdcc_3/support) for technical assistance whenever I faced challanges.
+- The [Code Institute Tutor Support Team](https://learn.codeinstitute.net/ci_support/disdcc_3/support) for technical assistance whenever I faced challenges.
 - The [Code Institute Slack community](https://code-institute-room.slack.com) for extra support and offering solutions to common problems.